asilvas/node-image-steam/README.md

 Arguments:

-* Interpolator (i, optional) - Process to use for resizing, from fastest to slowest:
+* Interpolator (`i`, optional) - Process to use for resizing, from fastest to slowest:
   * nearest - Use nearest neighbour interpolation, suitable for image enlargement only.
   * bilinear - Use bilinear interpolation, the default and fastest image reduction interpolation.
   * bicubic - Use bicubic interpolation, which typically reduces performance by 5%.